chevp/cryo-build-lab-tools/README.md

 3. Add proper TypeScript interfaces for data models
 4. Integrate with renderer HTTP API
 5. Update routing and navigation

+## License

+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

+Copyright (c) 2025 Patrice Chevillat

 ---